 The Assassins – Fighting for their lives

 On becoming a promoter, Hamilton said, "When I’m asked what the worst part of being a promoter is, I always answer, ‘When you look out into the arena at eight o’clock and see fifteen people … and they’re in the general admission section.’
-The biggest eye-opener, however, was the fact that most of the main event guys had no loyalty at all.
+However, the biggest eye-opener was the fact that most of the main event guys had no loyalty at all.
 That was the one thing that I could never understand.
 They were like whores.
 The kids who worked underneath were far more loyal than most of the main event guys."

 "Contrary to the opinions of a lot of bookers and promoters down through the years, wrestling fans are not stupid.
 Wrestling fans are just as intelligent as any other group of people.
 To treat wrestling fans as if they’re stupid, illiterate, inbred, or whatever is one of the worst mistakes that a booker or promoter can make.

 "In his book, Inside Out, Ole Anderson was correct when he said corporate America did a lot of damage to the wrestling business.
 It destroyed World Championship Wrestling and put them out of business.
 Some of the credit, however, has to be given to the wrestlers themselves, and the bookers held the door open."